Cretan Revolt (1897–1898): March 1897

 Germany initially proposed to blockade the port of Piraeus, thus forcing the Greek army in Crete to withdraw, a solution rejected by Great Britain.

 The British formulated the idea of autonomy, which would prevent the annexation of the island by Greece and thus preserve the principle of Turkey's integrity.
 On March 15 the European powers sent Greece their proposal for autonomy for the island.
 The Greek Government, driven by public opinion, categorically rejected this solution.

-Onn March 20, the European powers declared the autonomy of Crete, placed under the suzerainty of the Ottoman Empire and, with their fleets, blockaded the island from the 21st.
+On March 20, the European powers declared the autonomy of Crete, placed under the suzerainty of the Ottoman Empire and, with their fleets, blockaded the island from the 21st.
 The admirals learned that the occupants of an Ottoman fort in Malaxa were on the verge of starvation after they had found themselves surrounded by the Cretans, despite the white flag hoisted for several days.
 Two days later, the admirals sent the Greek Cretans request for withdrawal on pain of bombardment.
 Faced with a new refusal by the Cretans, the admirals had difficulty, this time, to go on the offensive.